-Since inception, the Company has devoted its resources to funding R&D programs, including securing intellectual property rights and licenses, conducting discovery research, manufacturing drug supplies, initiating preclinical and clinical studies, submitting regulatory dossiers and providing administrative support to R&D activities, which has resulted in an accumulated deficit of \$18,081,620 as of March 31, 2018.
+Since inception, the Company has devoted its resources to funding R&D programs, including securing intellectual property rights and licenses, conducting discovery research, manufacturing drug supplies, initiating preclinical and clinical studies, submitting regulatory dossiers and providing administrative support to R&D activities, which has resulted in an accumulated deficit of \$22,789,651 as of March 31, 2019.
 With current revenues only consisting of interest earned on excess cash, losses are expected to continue while the Company's R&D programs are advanced.

 We currently do not earn any revenues from our drug candidates and are therefore considered to be in the development stage.
 As required, the Company will continue to finance its operations through the sale of equity or pursue non-dilutive funding sources available to the Company in the future.
 The continuation of our research and development activities and the commercialization of MDNA55 is dependent upon our ability to successfully finance and complete our research and development programs through a combination of equity financing and revenues from strategic partners.
-We have no current sources of significant revenues from strategic partners.
+We have no current sources of revenues from strategic partners.

 Management has forecasted that the Company's current level of cash will not be sufficient to execute its current planned expenditures for the next 12 months without further financing being obtained.
-The Company is currently in discussion with several potential investors and partners to provide additional funding.
 Management believes that it will complete one or more of these arrangements in sufficient time to continue to execute its planned expenditures.
 However, there can be no assurance that the capital will be available as necessary to meet these continuing expenditures, or if the capital is available, that it will be on terms acceptable to the Company.
-The issuance of common shares by the Company could result in significant dilution in the equity interest of existing shareholders.
+The issuance of Common Shares by the Company could result in significant dilution in the equity interest of existing shareholders.
 There can be no assurance that the Company will be able to obtain sufficient financing to meet future operational needs which may result in the delay, reduction or discontinuation of ongoing development programs.
 As a result, there is a substantial doubt as to whether the Company will be able to continue as a going concern and realize its assets and pay its liabilities as they fall due.